GrantWorks is committed to helping Texas communities preserve their heritage, improve their economic vitality and maintain their livability.

 Applicants to the Hazard Mitigation Grant Program (HMGP) are required to have a FEMA-approved Hazard Mitigation Plan in place before submitting an application for a construction project.
-GrantWorks planning and engineering staff can assist with writing a grant application for the creation or update of a Hazard Mitigation Plan, write the Hazard Mitigation Plan or plan update to qualify your city for Hazard Mitigation Grant applications, shepherd the plan through FEMA approval, and assist with subsequent grant applications through the Hazard Mitigation Grant Program.
+GrantWorks planning staff can assist with writing a grant application for the creation or update of a Hazard Mitigation Plan, write the Hazard Mitigation Plan or plan update to qualify your city for Hazard Mitigation Grant applications, shepherd the plan through FEMA approval, and assist with subsequent grant applications through the Hazard Mitigation Grant Program.

 Other Planning Services

 The Planning department also works with communities to provide focused studies on single planning elements, or a variety of specific elements.
 GIS Mapping is a part of all of these projects.
 Types of studies include:

 - Capital Improvements Plans (5-year infrastructure plans looking at water, wastewater, drainage and street facilities)

 GrantWorks creates maps of city limits, land uses, zoning, and infrastructure using Geographic Information Systems (GIS) software.
 We conduct on-site fieldwork in your community, digitize and update existing paper maps, and create databases that put all of the city’s spatial information into one system.
 GIS maps and databases can be easily converted into AutoCAD format for use by your city’s engineers.

 At GrantWorks, planning is a core service.
 Our Planning team includes four full-time planners and two GIS specialists.
 The team is augmented by GrantWorks staff in other company divisions, including six additional AICP certified planners.
 The Division has also established a relationship with the University of Texas School of Architecture Community and Regional Planning program to employ student interns on an as-needed basis.